raajthakur1/Thakur-Raaj-Portfolio/docs/courses/ap_networking/component-cards-and-software-slips.md

  <br><br>
 **What we Decided to Do**

 Before deciding anything immediately, my partner an I reflected on what exactly a video editing workflow demanded the most.
 We decided that the biggest limiting factor in our current PC build was the 8GB of RAM, since video editing consumes a lot of RAM.
 Although 32GB RAM would have been nice, we only had the budget to increase to 16GB, which is still enough for 4K editing (total spent: $150).
 Next, we upgraded the cooling system, since video editing often requires long exports, which often take multiple hours.
 This would inevitably generate a lot of heat, so maximum cooling was necessary to ensure that the sustained performance of the system was good.
 We went with the enhanced air cooling system along with extra case fans (total spent: $300).
 Next, we upgraded the GPU, since our current build only had a very weak integrated graphics chip.
 Video editing leans a lot on the GPU, and the current integrated graphics would make 4K video editing a nightmare.
 We went with the mid-range graphics card, since we didn't have the budget for a high-end graphics card (total: $550).
 After that, we upgraded the CPU to the high-end 8 core processor, because along with using the GPU a lot, video editing requires a CPU with strong multithreaded performance, so we went with the highest core-count CPU available (total: $850).
-Finally, with the remaining $150, we upograded to the 512GB SSD, since video files take up a lot of storage.
+Finally, with the remaining $150, we upgraded to the 512GB SSD, since video files take up a lot of storage.
 More storage would have been nice, but we didn't have the budget for anything else, and we figured that the editor could always use a NAS or cloud storage for storing older files (total: $1000).

 ### Metal to Magic Reflection